suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Following these initial tests, the interpreter clears all parameter storage.
 This ensures that the interpreter begins without any leaked data.

 ## Required Checks {#required-checks}

+The RECOMMENDED process is to verify the signature of the manifest prior to parsing/executing any section of the manifest.
+This guards the parser against arbitrary input by unauthenticated third parties, but it costs extra energy when a device receives an incompatible manifest.

+If a device:

+1. expects to receive many incompatible manifests.
+2. expects to receive few manifests with failing signatures--for example if it is behind a gateway that checks signatures.
+3. has a power budget that makes signature verification undesirable.

+Then, the device MAY choose to parse and execute only the SUIT_Common section of the manifest prior to signature verification.
+The guidelines in [Creating Manifests](#creating-manifests) require that the common section contain the applicability checks, so this section is sufficient for applicability verification.
+The manifest parser MUST NOT execute any command with side-effects outside the parser (for example, Run, Copy, Swap, or Fetch commands) prior to authentication and any such command MUST result in an error.

 Once a valid, authentic manifest has been selected, the interpreter MUST examine the component list and verify that its maximum number of components is not exceeded and that each listed component ID is supported.